NolanRapp/cs32-proj1/README.md

 `New_Parser`
 > This program takes user input line-by-line and outputs the expression and evaluates it.
 Errors will not interrupt the program but will ask for new input.
+> Doesn't accept Statement Tokens

 `Parser` [OUTDATED]
-> This program no longer compiles but used to take all input and parses a single S-expression.
+> Takes all input and parses a single S-expression.
+> No longer compiles due to changes in ASTs [Refer to New_Parser]

 `Lexer`
 > This program reads input and saves all valid inputs as Token objects used by parsers.
 Will exit if there is an invalid input.